zh32/drtelemetry/README.md

 ## Advanced usage

-### Change listening ports
+### Change ports

 You can change the ports on which DRTelemetry is listening for connections.
 This helps in scenarios where you either want to show the UI on a different computer or run DRTelemetry on a different computer than DiRT Rally.

 Run DRTelemetry from a terminal and add the following parameters.